mennwebs/mennwebs.com/src/content/pages/about.md

 ## 2020

-I rebranded my company as **Seed Webs**, expanding into various web technologies like Next.js, React, MongoDB, Vue.js, and Astro, while maintaining our commitment to innovation and lean management.
+I rebranded my company as **Seed Webs**, expanding into various web technologies like Next.js, React, MongoDB, Vue.js, and Astro, while staying innovative and lean.

+## 2024

+Craft this website using Astro and share my story with the world.